Domo (NASDAQ:DOMO) Announces Quarterly Earnings Results

-Domo (NASDAQ:DOMO) announced its quarterly earnings data on Wednesday.
-The company reported ($0.26) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.44) by $0.18, Briefing.com reports.
-The company had revenue of $60.10 million for the quarter, compared to analysts’ expectations of $57.24 million.
-Domo’s quarterly revenue was up 23.7% compared to the same quarter last year.
-During the same period last year, the firm earned ($0.65) earnings per share.
+Domo (NASDAQ:DOMO) issued its quarterly earnings data on Wednesday.
+The company reported ($0.26) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.44) by $0.18, Briefing.com reports.
+The company had revenue of $60.10 million for the quarter, compared to the consensus estimate of $57.24 million.
+The company’s revenue was up 23.7% compared to the same quarter last year.
+During the same period in the previous year, the firm earned ($0.65) earnings per share.

-A number of equities research analysts have recently weighed in on the stock.
-JMP Securities boosted their price objective on shares of Domo from $80.00 to $89.00 and gave the company an “outperform” rating in a report on Tuesday, March 16th.
-Morgan Stanley boosted their price objective on shares of Domo from $76.00 to $83.00 and gave the company an “overweight” rating in a report on Thursday, April 1st.
-Needham & Company LLC boosted their price objective on shares of Domo from $91.00 to $93.00 and gave the company a “buy” rating in a report on Friday.
-Zacks Investment Research raised shares of Domo from a “sell” rating to a “hold” rating in a report on Wednesday.
-Finally, Cowen boosted their price objective on shares of Domo from $72.00 to $85.00 and gave the company an “outperform” rating in a report on Friday, March 12th.
-Two equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-The company presently has an average rating of “Buy” and an average target price of $77.14.
+DOMO has been the topic of several analyst reports.
+Zacks Investment Research upgraded shares of Domo from a “sell” rating to a “hold” rating in a report on Wednesday.
+JMP Securities increased their price objective on Domo from $80.00 to $89.00 and gave the stock an “outperform” rating in a research note on Tuesday, March 16th.
+UBS Group raised Domo from a “neutral” rating to a “buy” rating and lifted their target price for the company from $40.00 to $90.00 in a research report on Monday, March 22nd.
+Cowen increased their price target on Domo from $72.00 to $85.00 and gave the stock an “outperform” rating in a research report on Friday, March 12th.
+Finally, Needham & Company LLC lifted their price objective on Domo from $91.00 to $93.00 and gave the company a “buy” rating in a report on Friday.
+Two research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+Domo presently has an average rating of “Buy” and a consensus target price of $77.14.

 Domo, Inc operates a cloud-based platform in the United States.
 Its platform digitally connects from the chief executive officer to the frontline employee with the people, data, and systems in an organization, giving them access to real-time data and insights, and allowing them to manage business from smartphones.